kolide/launcher/README.md

 Deploying osquery and configuring it to communicate with a management server can be complicated, especially if you have to make customized deployment packages.
 The Launcher includes a tool called `package-builder` which you can use to create Launcher packages for your organization.

 To learn more about using `package-builder` to package and deploy osquery, check out the [documentation](./docs/package-builder.md).

+## Kolide Cloud

+Want to go directly to insights?
+Not sure how to package Launcher or manage your Fleet?

+Try our [osquery SaaS platform](https://kolide.com) providing insights, alerting, fleet management and user-driven security tools.
+We also support advanced aggregation of osquery results for power users.
+Get started immediately, and your first 10 hosts are free.
+Launcher packages customized for your organization can be downloaded in-app after signup.